 NFL PLAY 60 Challenge is a classroom-based program that inspires kids to get the recommended 60 minutes of physical activity each day in school and at home.
-The St. Louis Rams and the American Heart Association have teamed up yet again to create a fun and engaging six week program designed to educate and motivate middle school students (6th, 7th and 8th grade) to get up and move before, during and after the school day for at least 60 minutes every day.
-The NFL Play 60 Challenge is an opportunity for local middle schools to compete for who can record the most fitness minutes in school and at home over the course of six weeks.
+The St. Louis Rams and the American Heart Association have teamed up yet again to create a fun and engaging six week program designed to educate and motivate students to get up and move before, during and after the school day for at least 60 minutes every day.
+The NFL Play 60 Challenge is an opportunity for local schools to compete for who can record the most fitness minutes in school and at home over the course of six weeks.
 Learn how to get students moving for 60 minutes every day here.

 |Participants||Wk.
 1 Avg.
 Min.
 Per Student||Wk.
 2 Avg.
 Min.
 Per Student||Wk.
 3 Avg.
 Min.
 Per Student||Wk.
 4 Avg.
 Min.
 Per Student||Total Min.||Weekly Avg.|